Upper Canada Village lights up at night

 The village will introduce the Carousel Corner, a winter-themed rest area for families.
 Young children can ride the carousel, surrounded by twinkling lights and trees, while parents are welcome to warm up in the cozy cabins and enjoy some hot beverages.

 At Saint Nick's Merry Mansion, children can visit with a Victorian Santa Claus in a magical setting.
 Photos can be taken in this setting at no charge but professional photos are offered for a fee by the village.

 Dates & Admission

-Alight at Night is open on select nights from Nov.
-30 2018 until Jan.
-5, 2019.
-Santa will be on site until Dec.
-23 to meet kids and hear about their Christmas wish list.
+Alight at Night is open on select nights from November 30, 2018 to January 5, 2019.
 Cost for adults and seniors is $16, kids 5-12 is $12, and free for kids 4 and under.
 Admission prices include a wagon ride, train ride and parking.
 I suggest you purchase tickets on the website to avoid waiting in line on site.

 For more information, or to purchase tickets, visit AlightatNight.ca.